 Scholarships are monetary gifts from community, private, and campus sources and are usually based on academic merit or some other criteria.
 Some scholarships also require verification of financial need.
 Therefore, all scholarship applicants are strongly encouraged to complete the Free Application for Federal Student Aid (FAFSA).
 Campus foundations, local businesses, and other sources provide scholarships for students at the University.
 No repayment of scholarships is required

-Step 1: Become admitted as a student at UW-BSC.
+- Step 1: Become admitted as a student at UWP-BSC.

 - If you are a new student who is just graduating from high school, provide your official high school transcripts (including first semester of senior year) and ACT or SAT score (either on transcript or from ACT or SAT) .